 - Students will have access to Yale-NUS sports facilities and resources during Year 5.

-- Students shall continue to have access to CIPE resources, opportunities, and advising during Year 5.
+- Students will continue to have access to CIPE advising during Year 5.

 - Students are able to apply for Yale-NUS Housing during Year 5 but should note they will be required to pay the current rate of housing costs rather than the initial cost they had during their freshman year of undergraduate year.
 Housing is not guaranteed for Yale-NUS LKYSPP CDP students at Yale-NUS.
 Students must follow Residential Life stated timelines.